veloren/book/src/contributors/guides/adding-weapons/guide.md

 You can use the same .vox as the actual 3D asset shown equipped on the character later.

-## Step 6: Finding the right offset for your item:
+## Step 6: Finding the right offset for your item

 In order to test your weapon in-game you need to compile your game now.